formio/help.form.io/_paragraphs/userguide/portalsso/devportal.md

 ![](/assets/img/userguide/portalsso/project-teams.png){: .img-fluid .img-thumbnail }

-Once you have done this, anyone with a **Role** name that matches the name of the Team will be automatically assigned to that team and be granted access to a project.
+Once you have done this, anyone with a **SAML Role** name that matches the name of the Team will be automatically assigned to that team and be granted access to a project.